joelapatatechaude/ols-test/README.md

 ```

 ## Warnings
-test-06 has on purpose some finalizer hanging around.
+test-06 on purpose has some finalizer hanging around.
 This means that if you legitimeltly want to remove the namespace from your cluster, well, you will have to remove the finalizers.
 Argocd won't do it for you.
-If you need help removing those fanilzer, well, ask LightSpeed!!
-Or check the solution https://trbl-workshop.cszevaco.com/workshop/exercise_06#solution
+If you need help, well, ask LightSpeed!!
+Or read the solution -> https://trbl-workshop.cszevaco.com/workshop/exercise_06#solution

-## solution to the exercise
+## Solution to the tests

 https://trbl-workshop.cszevaco.com/workshop